zd3nik/XtermBoatSinker/README.md

 If a message does not follow this format is is to be treated as an `ERROR MESSAGE`.

-Only some messages elicit a direct response.
-For the most part message handling should be completely asynchronous.
-In most cases if the server has a reaction to a client message the reaction is sent as a text message (type `M`) which should be displayed to the user the same as any other text message.  **Text messages should never be expected or parsed as a response to another message.**
+Only `G` (get game info), `P` (ping), and `J` (join game) messages elicit a direct response from the server.
+Other than those three, all messages are "fire and forget" which means you send the message and don't wait for a response.

 NOTE: The message type can have different values depending on context.
 For example a type `M` message sent from a client has the form `M|recipient|text` but a type `M` message from the server has the form `M|sender|text|group`

 NOTE: No form of character escaping is supported in the messaging protocol.
-So individual message values/parameters may *not* contain pipe `|` characters.
+So message values may not contain pipe `|` or new-line `\n` characters.

 ### Protocol Reference